Annette Beveridge: Translation

 Annette Beveridge translated the diaries of the first Mughal Emperor Babur, the Baburnama, publishing it in four books from 1912 to 1922.
 She used both Persian and Turki sources.

 She also translated the biography of the second Mughal Emperor, Humayun, from Persian into English.
 The memoir had been written by his sister Gulbadan Begum, whom Beveridge affectionately called "Princess Rosebud".
 Her other translated works include The key of the hearts of beginners, 1908.

 Marriage and children

 She married Henry Beveridge of the Indian Civil Service.

 The couple had two children: a daughter, Annette Jeanie Beveridge (d.
 1956), who went up to Somerville College, Oxford in 1899 and married R. H. Tawney, and a son, William Beveridge (1879–1963), a noted economist who gave his name to the report associated with the foundation of the welfare state.

-The Beveridges lived at Pitfold, Shottermill, Surrey, England.